AlexD89/SortingAlgosVisualization/README.md

 # Technologies, Libraries, APIs

 This project will be implemented with the following technologies:
-* The D3 Api to render graphs
+* The D3 API to render graphs
-* Webpack to bundle and transpile the source the source JavaScript code
+* Webpack and Babel to bundle and transpile the source the source JavaScript code
+* npm to manage project dependencies

 # Implementation Timeline